Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 Worthy charges small businesses an interest rate higher than 5% so they can offer investors a 5% annual yield, credited daily.

 Investments through Worthy can be safer than investing in the stock market.
-Where assets are subject to more volatility without a guarantee on returns.
+Where assets are subject to more volatility without a guarantee on potential returns.

-To help mitigate risk, Worthy Bond small business loans are backed with secure assets.
-A small business borrowing from Worthy has an inventory worth more than the loan, which they could sell off to help recover the amount of the loan.
+A small company borrowing from Worthy has an inventory worth more than the loan, which they could sell off to help recover the amount of the loan.

 How to Invest